Advertisement

 Rising rents are having an impact – the latest Ministry of Justice (MoJ) figures show the number of tenants evicted by private landlords continuing to surge

-There is some suggestion that rents might be starting to hit the highest point of what tenants can afford, which could see rises start to slow.
+Rents on new properties are starting to hit the highest point of what tenants can afford, which is seeing rises start to slow.
+But it is a long way from rents starting to fall.

 A landlord exodus could see rents rise despite cost-of-living pressures, particularly as some first-time buyers may no longer be able to afford to stop renting as rising interest rates mean a mortgage is unaffordable.